Toll Franzman Family History

 Lars Johnson portrait

-Lars Johnson was born on March 4, 1869 in Tonset (now Tynset) Norway.
-A record in Ancestry.com shows this as his baptism date as well.
+Lars Johnson was born on March 4, 1869 in Tonset (now Tynset) Norway and was baptised in April of that year.
 Lars and his brother were associated with a group of Norwegians called Men of Tonset.

 He immigrated to the United States with his father John Larssen at the age of 15 in 1884.
 The family lived in Reis township near Beltrami in Polk County, MN.